hicommonwealth/commonwealth/knowledge_base/Groups.md

 # Change Log

-- 231023: Authored by Graham Johnson with initial API diagrams.
+- 231023: Authored by Graham Johnson with initial API diagrams and introduction.